CI/CD #04. Jenkins: trigger a Freestyle project via Git webhook.

 As the concluding remark to finish off this post.
 Are you wondering

-why I use Freestyle project
+why I use Freestyle project to explore Git webhook?

 I started this post using both Pipeline implementations discussed in